szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Use planner agent for expert reasoning``: If enabled, the Planner agent will be used for expert calls and expert reasoning.
 Default: False

 * ``Use native API function calls``: Use API function calls to run commands from plugins instead of using command prompts - Experts only, default: False

+* ``Use Responses API in Experts mode (master)``: Use Responses API instead of ChatCompletions API in Experts (master model).
+OpenAI models only.
+Default: False

+* ``Use Responses API in Experts (slaves)``: Use Responses API instead of ChatCompletions API for Expert instances (slave models).
+OpenAI models only.
+Default: False

 **Accessibility**